 The Transit and Transportation Program contains many tasks central to VCTC's role in providing regional support as the County's Transportation Commission.
-These tasks help the Commission to prioritize public transportation projects, facilitate State and federal public transit funding and utilize technology to better serve our community' transit and transportation needs.
+These tasks help the Commission to prioritize public transportation projects, facilitate State and federal public transit funding and utilize technology to better serve our community's transit and transportation needs.
 This Program improves mobility (for both regular and paratransit services) by providing transit and technological services where there are gaps in local jurisdiction's boundaries, commuter-oriented inter-county options, and regional leadership.
 This program consists of five budget tasks that provide detailed objectives and accomplishments of the activities supporting this program's goals and the agency's mission.

 At \$23,914,600, the Transit and Transportation Program is 23% of the budget.
 Major changes to the Program budget task include a reduction of \$46,700 in the Accessibility Services budget for lower consultant costs.
-The Regional Transit Technology budget increased by \$1.1 million due to anticipated bus equipment replacements, improved signage, and scheduling software costs.
-The Transit Grant Administration budget decreased approximately \$3.5 million with the completion of local pass-through projects and is expected to increase with the final budget when new pass-through projects are added.
-The Valley Express budget increased by \$377,100 largely due to increased contractor costs.
-The VCTC Intercity budget increased by \$328,200 due to increased bus contractor costs offset by reduced consultant costs.
-Capital expenditures funded with FTA, LTF, STA and local funds are found within the Regional Transit Technology (\$715,000), Valley Express (\$4,000) and VCTC Intercity (\$2 million) budget.
+The Regional Transit Technology budget increased by a net of \$1.1 million for anticipated bus equipment replacements, improved signage, scheduling software and associated consultant costs reduced by staffing costs moved to the Regional Transit Information Center budget.
+The Transit Grant Administration budget decreased approximately \$3.5 million with the completion of local pass-through projects.
+This budget is expected to increase with the final budget when new pass-through projects are added.
+The Valley Express budget increased by \$377,100 largely due to increased contractor costs including implementation of the new demonstration service between Fillmore and Moorpark.
+The VCTC Intercity budget increased by \$328,200 due to increased bus contractor costs and bus equipment costs reduced by lower consultant costs.
+Some staffing costs were reallocated to the Regional Transit Information Center budget.
+Capital expenditures funded with FTA, LTF, STA and local funds are found within the Regional Transit Technology (\$715,000), Valley Express (\$4,000) and VCTC Intercity (\$1,985,000) budget.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.